 And if I fancy having a side dish, I would make chicken satay instead, and a vegetable stir-fry.

 Thank you for reading this recipe.
 I hope you’re now inspired to try it.
 If you do, please let me know what you think about it in the comments below.
-It will be awesome if you can also share the picture of your created Tongseng.
-Or, you can tag me on Instagram and pin me on Pinterest @soyummyrecipesbydevy, when you share your cooking.
+I will really appreciate it.

 - The real Indonesian beef Rendang – simply authentic.